 The relation between the turbidity value and the solids concentration of a suspension is influenced perceptibly by the light-scattering properties of the solid particles.
-The quantity of scattered light depends not only on the concentration, but also on the particle size and the ratio of the refractive indeces of the particles and the medium.
+The quantity of scattered light does not only depend on the concentration, but also on the particle size and the ratio of the refractive indexes of the particles and the medium.

-The more the particles differ from the medium (i.e. the more their refractive indices differ), the more light will be scattered by the particles.
+The more the particles differ from the medium (i.e. the more their refractive indexes differ), the more light will be scattered by the particles.
 If there is no difference at all, no light will be scattered.
-This can be illustrated experimentally, namely by suspending SiO2 in liquids of differing refractive index and then plotting the resulting scattered light intensities against the refractive indices:
+This can be illustrated experimentally, namely by suspending SiO2 in liquids of differing refractive index and then plotting the resulting scattered light intensities against the refractive indexes:

-At the low point of the curve, there is virtually no scattered light at all and the suspension no longer appears turbid.
+At the minimum of the curve, there is virtually no scattered light at all and the suspension no longer appears turbid.
 At this point, the medium and the suspended SiO2 have the same refractive index (1.47).
 This method can be used to determine the refractive index of suspended particles.

-The following table lists the indices for some common substances.
+The following table lists the indexes for some common substances.

 |Ca3 (PO4)2||1.60 ..
 1.66|

 |CaCO3||1.5 ..
 1.7|

 |Bone Ash||1.60 ..
 1.66|

 |TiO2||2.6 ..
 2.9|